vmannn/TheRustGame/README.md

 travels as a snake and collects apples.
 The twist is that there are poisonous apples as well which are designed to be very similar to the original apple.
 The only difference is a small tint in color so to play the game, you mus keep a sharp eye open.
 As you collect the regular apples, more and more poisonous apples appear on the screen.
 The score is currently displayed in the terminal.
 A fun challenge.

 Use the up, down and side arrows to play.
 Snake moves very slow by itself allowing optimal precision when swerving through poisonous apples.
+There are no borders as it is already difficult enough to dodge the bad apples.

 <img src="https://github.com/vmannn/TheRustGame/blob/master/theworm.gif" width="550" height="300" />